Cast and Production Staff bios

 Kelley Cody-Grimm, Artistic Director and Head Writer

 Dréa Lewis went from being an ambitious scholar from Albany, GA, to earning a B.S. in Science, Technology, and Culture from Georgia Tech, and worked with award winning director Mike Nichols while in New York.
 It was Mike Nichols who set the stage for her to work at Paramount Studios, develop a connection to Tom Hanks.
 Before she earned her Master of Arts degree in Acting, she authored The Mathematics of Acting (© 2007) with the aid of Mr. Hanks.
 She is the owner and creator of Dream of Dréa Productions, a newly established company which serves to accentuate the cultural awareness in the production of feature films and theatrical events.
 She is contracted to produce the feature film, Family Pictures, a supernatural thriller, with Why Not Films, LLC.
-She is also co-writing a comedic play, From Ophelia to Omega, with her mother, Vallerie Lewis, scheduled to launch late 2012.
+She is also co-writing a comedic play, From Ophelia to Omega, with her mother, Vallerie Lewis.
 Stay connected to her at www.dreamofdrea.com

 Becca Parker is a graduate of Shenandoah Conservatory in Virginia, Becca has landed in Atlanta fter having worked in theatres all over the US.
 Favorite regional credits include: White Christmas (Production design/stage manager- ACT), Joseph…Dreamcoat (Featured ensemble- ACT), Night Mother (Jessie- WLT), and A Funny Thing…Forum (Panacea- WLT).
 Local credits include Don’t Drink the Water (Director- Live Arts Theatre), Picasso at the Lapin Agile (Lights- Onstage Atlanta), A Passion to Dance (Dance ensemble- 14th St Playhouse), Last Five Years (Cathy- Live Arts Theatre) and The Wedding Singer (Ensemble- Next Stage Theater), Lastly, Becca would like to thank her boys for their unending support.